kaishin/redalemeden.com/content/posts/2010-05-07-design-feedback/index.md

 title: "On Design Feedback"
 category: design
 tags:
-  - design
+  - Design
-  - feedback
+  - Feedback
-  - work
+  - Work
-  - opinion
+  - Opinion
 ---

 The subjective side of design work makes giving and receiving feedback a